Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Uniqueness

-\bpr If $\gamma:=\det (d\Psi(c))$ does not vanish on the feasible set $\mathcal{C}$, then solutions of \eqref{fund} are globally unique for each choice of data $(\rho_0, u_0, e_0, u_1,e_1)$.
-If on the other hand $\gamma$ changes sign on the feasible set $\mathcal{C}$, then even local uniqueness is violated; in particular, there is at least one choice of data possessing multiple solutions. \epr
+\bpr If $\gamma:=\det d\Psi(c)$ does not vanish on the feasible set $\mathcal{C}_{u_{0},e_{0}}$, then solutions of \eqref{fund} are globally unique for each choice of data $(\rho_0, u_0, e_0, u_1,e_1)$.
+If on the other hand $\gamma$ changes sign on the feasible set $\mathcal{C}_{u_{0},e_{0}}$, then even local uniqueness is violated; in particular, there is at least one choice of data possessing multiple solutions. \epr

-\begin{proof} Nonvanishing of $\gamma$ implies nonvanishing of the Jacobian determinant $\det (d\Psi(c))$, which implies constant sign and full rank at all points $c$.
-It follows that the degree of $\Psi$ with respect to a target $(u_1, e_1)$ is exactly equal to the (constant) sign of $\gamma$ times $n$, where $n$ is the number of solutions for that data.
-Since we have already shown that degree is identically equal to $\pm 1$, this is a contradiction unless roots are unique i.e., $n=1$.
+\begin{proof} Nonvanishing of $\gamma$ implies nonvanishing of the Jacobian determinant $\det d\Psi(c)$, which implies $d\Psi(c)$ full rank and $\sgn\det d\Psi(c)\equiv +1$ for all $c$.
+In particular all values are regular and it follows that the degree of $\Psi$ with respect to a target $(u_1, e_1)$ is equal to $+ n$, where $n$ is the number of solutions for that data.
+Since we have already shown that degree is identically equal to $+ 1$, this is a contradiction unless roots are unique i.e., $n=1$.
 This proves the first assertion.
-For the second assertion, just notice that uniqueness implies that degree is equal to the sign of $\gamma$ at the unique solution and therefore a change of sign in $\gamma$ implies a change in degree hence by contradiction uniqueness is impossible when $\gamma$ changes sign. \end{proof}
+For the second assertion, just notice that uniqueness implies that degree is equal to the sign of $\gamma$ at the unique solution and therefore a change of sign in $\gamma$ implies a change in degree.
+Hence, by contradiction, uniqueness is impossible when $\gamma$ changes sign. \end{proof}

-{\bf Conclusion}: {\it Uniqueness or nonuniqueness hinges on nonvanishing of $\det (d\Psi(\cdot))$ on $\mathcal{C}$.}
+{\bf Conclusion}: {\it Uniqueness or nonuniqueness hinges on nonvanishing of $\det d\Psi(\cdot)$ on $\mathcal{C}_{u_{0},e_{0}}$.}